vbommisetty/Decision-Tree-Regression-for-Predicting-Amazon-Reviews/README.md

 * `spark_pipeline.py`: The core script containing the data engineering and machine learning solution.
 * `utilities.py`: Contains helper functions and constants used throughout the project.
 * `log4j-spark-properties.properties`: Configuration for Spark logging.
-* `requirements.txt`: A list of all necessary Python dependencies.
-* `.gitignore`: A standard file to prevent unnecessary project files from being committed to the repository.

 ## Methodology